 Eat outside.
 To quote myself from our daily routine post,”My kids inevitably spill milk everywhere, plop oatmeal on the table, or smash a banana on the floor.
 Inside that would spell frustration, outside it spells bird food.”

 Let the kids spend lots of time outside.
 This is my sanity saver.
 Outside is their “yes zone” There are very few things I have to tell them no to when they play outside.
+While they are playing outside, I usually get time to wash dishes or vacuum clean my house (if interested, check out Riccar R10CV vacuum cleaner).
+It can be challenging to set aside a separate time for cleaning in a home with children because things tend to get messy and dirty quite quickly.
+In this regard, outside play is generally appreciated by parents since it allows them to get household chores done without worrying about the children.
 That makes everyone happy 🙂

 Get a dog